 One time at school, a bully like Buster punched me in the face.
-I told on him to the teacher.
+I reported him to the teacher.
 Then, ten days later, my friends and I punched him back.
 He was never heard from again.
 Maybe he read this book and moved to another school to start over as a better kid.

 I think seven to eight-year-olds should read this book to learn about bullies and tornados.

-Buster was mean to his classmates, lied to his teachers, swore and made rude gestures.
+Buster was mean to his classmates, lied to his teachers, swore, and made rude gestures.

 One day when a tornado was headed toward the school, the principal gave an emergency announcement that all students must stay in their classrooms.
 Buster disobeyed the principal’s orders, walked out of class, and ran into a teacher.